-Also, if you are looking for the best hotels in Athens, check our recent post.
+Also, if you are looking for the best hotels in Athens, check our recent and detailed post.

 National Archeological Museum

 In any similar to-do list that you might check, you will find the National Archaeological Museum!

 It is the largest museum in Greece (but often some of the rooms are closed for maintenance work), and one of the most important in the world!

 It is 10′ from Omonia square, where at nights it might feel a little bit rough, but it is a relatively safe area.